Justin Morgenroth

 Small-scale plantation forests, optical satellite imagery, LiDAR, UAV

-Vega Cong Xu is the WIDE Trust Lecturer in Geospatial Technologies and the co-director of the ‘Remote Sensing and Geospatial Analysis Research Group’ at the School of Forestry.
+Vega Cong Xu is the WIDE Trust Lecturer in Geospatial Technologies and the co-director of the FOReST research group at the School of Forestry.
 She is interested in remote sensing applications in forestry and natural environment, through processing and analysing remote sensing data such as satellite imagery, LiDAR and UAV photogrammetry to classify forest types, assess forest growth, and monitor vegetation changes.
 She has recently been working on applying geospatial and remote sensing technologies to better describe New Zealand’s small-scale plantation forests.

 Email: cong.xu@canterbury.ac.nz